 Bad Credit Loans in Canada

-The fact is that if you have bad to poor credit, your chances of qualifying for a loan at competitive rates is really low.
+The fact is that if you have bad to poor credit, your chances of qualifying for a loan at competitive rates are really low.

 What are your choices if you need to borrow money with bad credit?